motain/creators-network-docs/source/api.rst

 Deleting a video
 ~~~~~~~~~~~~~~~~~~~

-| You can delete articles from OneFootball using the ``DELETE`` method of the videos endpoint.
+| You can delete videos from OneFootball using the ``DELETE`` method of the videos endpoint.

 | To do so, take the example below and do the following: